Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

+In the ROM, an adversary selects a multiset of jobs with processing times $\{p_1, \dots, p_n\}$ to which a uniformly random permutation is applied.
+The jobs then arrive online in the order of the permutation.

 Albers \cite{Albers02} provides a $1.916$-competitive 1-bit barely random algorithm for the makespan problem on identical machines.
-The algorithm initially chooses between one of two scheduling strategies that differ in the fraction of machines that they try to keep ``lightly'' and ``heavily'' loaded.
-One strategy tracks the the decisions of the other to correct any mistakes it might make.
-Because these deterministic strategies behave differently on a stream of identical inputs, de-randomizing this algorithm under random arrivals may incur an additional (excluding loss from the bias) constant penalty to the competitive ROM ratio.
+The algorithm initially chooses between one of two scheduling strategies that differ in the fraction of machines that they try to keep lightly and heavily loaded.
+One strategy tracks the decisions of the other in order to correct for any mistakes it might make.
+Because these deterministic strategies behave differently on a stream of identical inputs, derandomizing this algorithm under random arrivals may incur an additional constant penalty to the competitive ratio in the ROM (beyond loss from the bias.)